plone/training/plone_training_config/instructions.rst

     $ vagrant up

-This takes a **veeeeery loooong time** (up to 1h depending on your internet connection and system speed) since it does all the following steps:
+This takes a **veeeeery loooong time** (between 10 minutes and 1h depending on your internet connection and system speed) since it does all the following steps:

 * downloads a virtual machine (Official Ubuntu Server 14.04 LTS, also called "Trusty Tahr")
 * sets up the VM
 * updates the VM
-* installs various packages needed for Plone development
+* installs various system-packages needed for Plone development
-* downloads and unpacks the unified installer for Plone
+* downloads and unpacks the buildout-cache to get all the eggs for Plone
-* runs the unified installer for Plone.
-* copies the eggs to a location we use in the training
 * clones the training buildout into /vagrant/buildout
 * builds Plone using the eggs from the buildout-cache